Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 • It has been tested many times.

-Method 4Plasma recycling of waste (MSW).
+Method 4.Plasma waste processing (MSW).

 The output is slag, which does not harm the environment and can even be reused.